1. Linear Models#

 (1.8)#\[\begin{split}X \vartheta _ {n\times 1} -Y = \left[\begin{array}{c} h(x^{(0)})-y^{(1)} \\ \vdots \\ h(x^{(i)})-y^{(i)} \\ \vdots \\ h(x^{(m)})-y^{(m)} \end{array}\right].\end{split}\]

-According to which, the cost function then becomes
+According to this, the cost function then becomes

 (1.9)#\[J(\vartheta)=\frac{1}{2}(X \vartheta-Y)^{\top}(X \vartheta-Y).\]